Ordination to Word and Service

 In addition, candidates shall have completed one of the following courses of preparation in order to be ordained to word and service.

-- A master of arts degree from a seminary accredited by the Association of Theological Schools (a two-year program comprising sixty semester credit hours or its equivalent) with an appropriate area of specialization totaling twelve semester credit hours or its equivalent.
+- A master of arts degree from a seminary accredited by the Association of Theological Schools (a program comprised of forty-eight semester hours or its equivalent) with an appropriate area of specialization totaling twelve semester credit hours or its equivalent.

 - A master of divinity degree from a seminary accredited by the Association of Theological Schools with an appropriate area of specialization.